chmartin/chmartin.github.io/_posts/2019-02-18-EPL-History-Scraping.md

 _Why FBref.com and not whoscored.com?_

-FBref.com is a new resource, launching in June of 2018.
+FBref.com is a new resource, launched in June of 2018.
 Let's see what we can get form this new dataset!

 Second, whoscored.com is particularly difficult to scrape.
 Whoscored is a company selling their analytical insights for profit and have built their webpage in a way that is intended for their information to keep its value.
 However, I think it can be done.
 I started looking into it [here](https://github.com/chmartin/FBref_EPL/blob/master/Notes_whoscored.ipynb) but it requires using packages like [selenium](https://www.seleniumhq.org/) and timing automated browser clicks I found a bit tedious.

 ## Scraping the EPL data

-Lets look at the [FBref_EPL](https://github.com/chmartin/FBref_EPL) package I built to collect the data.
+Let us look at the [FBref_EPL](https://github.com/chmartin/FBref_EPL) package I built to collect the data.

 #### Blindly executing
 There are two scripts, one for [keeper stats](https://github.com/chmartin/FBref_EPL/blob/master/FBref_gk_scrape.py) and another for [player stats](https://github.com/chmartin/FBref_EPL/blob/master/FBref_scrape.py).